TeamSuman/WeTICA/README.md

 ## Usage

 Inside the "Scripts" folder, several python files are there.
 The main script is the WeTICA.py.
 Download all the python files from this folder and put them together inside a folder in the local machine or HPC.
-Active the wepy environment and run the WeTICA.py script with the necessary command line arguments as described below.
-Note that all the available arguments are not needed to specify explicitly.Many optional arguments are there with default values.
+Activete the wepy environment and run the WeTICA.py script with the necessary command line arguments as described below.
+Note that all the available arguments are not needed to specify explicitly.
+Many optional arguments are there with default values.

       python WeTICA.py -h